CodingLife1024/blog-content/foul-play.md

-People have whispered all my life that swearing shows a lack of control, a failure to respect, but perhaps it’s the opposite;
+People have whispered all my life that swearing shows a lack of control, a failure to respect, but perhaps it's the opposite;
 perhaps it shows more control
-than we’re willing to acknowledge.
+than we're willing to acknowledge.
 To swear is to let something raw and jagged spill out, to let the truth crack open through the hard shell of propriety,